Arrivals and accreditations at the hotel

 16:00-16:45 Conclusions from the day 1: We All Need to Start Acting Now!

-European Olympic Committees together with the game-changers will draw together the promises, opportunities and new openings that equal and responsible actions offer for the sport movement.
-A draft legacy statement of the Forum will be presented.
+The presentation will draw together the promises, opportunities and new openings that equal and responsible actions offer for the sport movement

 19:00 Evening Reception